Ellie-L25/EllieL-knowledge-base-docs/content/DC  Heroes.md

 ---
-DC Heros: Template for Knowledge Base Docs Websites
+title: Template for Knowledge Base Docs Websites
 ---

 ## The index page